About sentinel lymph node biopsy used in breast cancer staging.

 It is quite common for oncologists to recommend radiation treatments to halt or slow cancer metastasis from the breast.
 The problem with sentinel lymph node biopsies following radiotherapy is that radiation makes normal lymphatic ducts and capillaries (lymph vessels) leak at first, then shrivel up.
 New pathways eventually form, but they often form in odd, jagged paths and not straight lines of drainage any more, so the sentinel aspect becomes unreliable.

-Is a sentinel lymph node biopsy used following chemotherapy?
+Is a sentinel lymph nodes in breast biopsy used following chemotherapy?

 The short answer is yes.
 Around 40% – 48% of women with advanced breast cancer who are also taking neoadjuvant therapy will not develop axillary metastasis.
 A sentinel lymph biopsy could potentially spare the inconvenience and body-stress of axillary dissections in just under half of all patients receiving breast chemotherapy.